- July 12, 2018

 Some people are early birds, whereas others are night owls.
 We all are different and like to work in different parts of the day… or night.

 Get up super early if you’re most productive in the morning.
 Or stay up late at night if you prefer to work in the darkness.
 But don’t force yourself to change your habits just because it is said that we reach productivity at certain hours.
-Whatever works for some people, may not work for you.
+Whatever time management strategies work for some people, may not work for you.
 Period.

 And don’t forget about the deep work phase–a time during your work time when you focus solely on tasks.